polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/Before the HOL - SAP HANA on Azure.md

 1. If prompted, in the **You have no storage mounted** window, click **Create storage**.

-1. Once the storage account gets provisioned, at the Bash prompt, run the following: where ***location*** designates the target Azure region that you intend to use for this lab (e.g. ***eastus***), and verify the output includes an existing image:
+1. Once the storage account gets provisioned, at the Bash prompt, run the following: where `<Azure_region>` designates the target Azure region that you intend to use for this lab (e.g. `eastus`), and verify the output includes an existing image:

     ```
-    az vm image list --location location --publisher SUSE --offer SLES-SAP --sku 12-SP3 --all --output table
+    az vm image list --location <Azure_region> --publisher SUSE --offer SLES-SAP --sku 12-SP3 --all --output table
     ```

 ### Task 3: Validate sufficient number of vCPU cores

-1. In the Azure portal at <http://portal.azure.com>, in the **Cloud Shell**, at the Bash prompt, run the following: where ***location*** designates the target Azure region that you intend to use for this lab (e.g. ***eastus***):
+1. In the Azure portal at <http://portal.azure.com>, in the **Cloud Shell**, at the Bash prompt, run the following: where `<Azure_region>` designates the target Azure region that you intend to use for this lab (e.g. `eastus`):

     ```
-    az vm list-usage --location location" --query "[?localName == 'Standard DSv2 Family vCPUs' || localName == 'Standard ESv3 Family vCPUs'].{VMFamily:localName, currentValue:currentValue, Limit:limit}" --output table
+    az vm list-usage --location <Azure_region> --query "[?localName == 'Standard DSv2 Family vCPUs' || localName == 'Standard ESv3 Family vCPUs'].{VMFamily:localName, currentValue:currentValue, Limit:limit}" --output table
     ```

 1. Review the output of the command executed in the previous step and ensure that you have at least 6 available vCPUs in the **Standard DSv2 Family** VM family and at least 24 available vCPUs in the **Standard ESv3 Family** in the target Azure region.